andreavitaletti/mkdocs/IoT_short_course/docs/backend.md

 ```

+> [!note]
-NOTE: exactly the same process, namely publish/subscribe can be used to allow devices to communicate each other
+> Exactly the same process, namely publish/subscribe on a specific topic, can be used to allow devices to communicate each other